Changes to house in multiple occupancy

 Detailed guidance for local authorities has been published on GOV.UK.

-You can apply for a HMO license in relation to the new rule.
+You can apply for a HMO license.
 Your application will need to include these supporting documents:

 - Gas safety certificate

 - Electrical safety certificate

 - Energy performance certificate

 - Written fire risk assessment